operator-framework/operator-lifecycle-manager/doc/design/philosophy.md

  * Declares cluster requirements

-     * An operator may require a pull secret, a config map, the availability of a cluster feature.
+     * An operator may require a pull secret, a config map, or the availability of a cluster feature.

  * Provides an Install Strategy

      * The install strategy tells OLM how to actually create resources in the cluster.

-     * Currently the only strategy is "deployment", but planned are: image, helm, and <whatever upstream solutions are created>
+     * Currently the only strategy is `deployment`, which specifies a Kubernetes Deployment

+     * Future install strategies include `image`, `helm`, and upstream community strategies

  * Roughly equivalent to dpkg - you can install a dpkg manually, but if you do, dependency resolution is up to you.

 ## InstallPlan